YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Specifies the size to be reserved in each database block.
 RESERVED_BYTES is generally used to reserve room for compatibility with other implementations of M or to observe communications protocol restrictions.
 RESERVED_BYTES may also be used as a user-managed fill factor.

-The minimum RESERVED_BYTES is zero bytes.
+The minimum RESERVED_BYTES is 0 bytes.
+The maximum RESERVED_BYTES = Block Size - Key Size - 40 (Block/Record header overheads).

-The maximum Reserved_Bytes is the block size minus the size of the block header (which is 7 or 8 depending on your platform) minus the maximum record size.

 By default, GDE uses a RESERVED_BYTES size of zero bytes.